-Ecological objective Important flow regime characteristics 13 NV4c: Black box woodland Large overbank flows (OB4): are required to maintain and improve condition of black box woodland communities, which tend to be located on higher parts of the floodplain.
+Ecological objective Important flow regime characteristics Black NV4c: Black box woodland Large overbank flows (OB4): are required to maintain and improve condition of black box woodland communities, which tend to be located on higher parts of the floodplain.
 Maintenance requires inundation for two to six months, at a frequency of one to four years in 10 years and a maximum period between events of five years.
 Greater than five year intervals may result in a reduction in condition.
 Regeneration and improvement of condition will require additional inundation for one to two months on an annual basis (maximum inter event period of two years).
 Overbank flows will support regeneration.
-NV4d: Coolibah woodland Overbank flows (OB3, 4) : Maintenance of lignum shrublands and coolibah wetland woodland requires inundation by overbank or wetland inundating flows for three to seven months at a frequency of one to four years in 10 and a maximum period between events of five years (OB3-4). and NV4e: Lignum shrubland Overbank flows (OB3, 4) : Regeneration requires more frequent inundation (ideally annual), for one to 12 months between August and March (September to February for vegetative expansion).
+NV4d: Coolibah woodland Overbank flows (OB3, 4): Maintenance of lignum shrublands and coolibah wetland woodland requires inundation by overbank or wetland inundating flows for three to seven months at a frequency of one to four years in 10 and a maximum period between events of five years (OB3-4). and NV4e: Lignum shrubland Overbank flows (OB3, 4) : Regeneration requires more frequent inundation (ideally annual), for one to 12 months between August and March (September to February for vegetative expansion).
 Large overbank events (OB4) will support maintenance of Lignum and Coolibah wetland located higher on the floodplain, while medium size events (OB3) that occur more frequently will support regeneration and maintenance of Lignum and Coolibah wetland on lower parts of the floodplain.
-3 WATER RBIRD OBJE ECTIVES 16 WB1: Maintain the nun type of waterbird speci Sustaining habitats for birds to forage and nest in is integral to maintain the number and type of waterbirds.
-All of the flow types required to achieve the 'no loss in native fish' objective will provide food for piscivore bird species (Baseflows to Overbanks : see NF1).
-Maintaining non-woody macrophytic vegetation with flows required to achieve objectives NV1 and NV2 (ranging from baseflows to bankfull , described above) will provide food for herbivore and shorebird species - and habitat for the macroinvertebrates that other species like large waders feed on.
-Overbank flows (OB1-4, AC1): Maintaining waterbird species richness in the Namoi catchment will require a range of small, medium and large overbank and wetland inundating flows (OB1-4, AC1) to support feeding habitat and maintain habitat condition (WB5).
+WATE RBIRD OBJE CTIVES WB1: Maintain the number and type of waterbird species Sustaining habitats for birds to forage and nest in is integral to maintain the number and type of waterbirds.
+All of the flow types required to achieve the 'no loss in native fish' objective will provide food for piscivore bird species ( Baseflows to Overbanks : see NF1).
+Maintaining non-woody macrophytic vegetation with flows required to achieve objectives NV1 and NV2 (ranging from baseflows to bankfull , described above) will provide food for herbivore and shorebird species, and habitat for the macroinvertebrates that other species like large waders feed on.
+Overbank flows (OB1-4, AC1) : Maintaining waterbird species richness in the Namoi catchment will require a range of small, medium and large overbank and wetland inundating flows (OB1-4, AC1) to support feeding habitat and maintain habitat condition (WB5).
 Overbank and wetland inundating flows, preferably in spring-summer, that inundate a mosaic of floodplain habitats including non-woody floodplain vegetation, open shallow waterbodies and deep lakes and lagoons will provide feeding habitat for a range of waterbird species including open water foragers, herbivores, emergent vegetation dependent species, large waders, wetland generalists and small waders (including migratory shorebird species).
-Where there is gradual drawdown of habitats over late summer-autumn this can extend feeding habitat available for migratory and resident shorebird species (small waders).
+Where

-16 Important flow regime characteristics for all waterbird objectives are based on Brandis 2010, Brandis & Bino 2016, Rogers & Ralph 2011, and Spencer 2017.
+&lt;sup>16 Important flow regime characteristics for all waterbird objectives are based on Brandis 2010, Brandis & Bino 2016, Rogers & Ralph 2011, and Spencer 2017.